What is ALTA?

 When are the ALTA award winners announced?

-Winners of the ALTA awards are announced at the annual conference during the awards ceremony.
+Winners of the ALTA awards are announced at the annual conference during the Awards Ceremony, and are then shared online.

 I’ve submitted a title for the ALTA awards but haven’t heard anything back.
 What do I do?